-Chevrolet fuel pump failures are a common and growing problem in my opinion.
-These defective fuel pumps can cause a stalling condition or a no start situation that can leave you stranded.
+More details about this are below.
+The defective Chevy fuel pumps can cause a stalling condition or a no start situation that can leave you stranded.

 When the fuel pump won't run he pounds the under side of the fuel tank where the pump is mounted with the key on and it starts running.

 This is because the pump is tank mounted and the fuel pump is replaced as a unit.
 The less gas in the tank the easier it is to deal with.
 The replacement parts for the job are also not inexpensive.
 To make matters worse, what I have seen are repeat failures of the replacement unit.
 It's happened to me more then once and I've read about it on auto repair forums.

-Gasoline is a petroleum product and actually lubricates the inside of the fuel pump.
-The more you run the vehicle low on fuel or out of fuel the more damage will occur and the quicker the pump will fail.
+Even if the pump doesn't quit after running it dry, it could suffer a considerable reduction in operating pressure.
+Nevertheless, the more you run the vehicle low on fuel or out of fuel the more damage will occur internally and the quicker the pump will fail.

 When you buy the replacement parts from Delco, which is what I do for my customers and also recommend to driveway mechanics, they will sell you a complete tank module.
 This factory replacement unit also includes the fuel level gauge sender, hanger assembly and tank filter sometimes called the sock.

 Some aftermarket replacement pumps just include the motor.
-This means you just replace the motor and transfer the used fuel pump sock, fuel sending unit, and hanger assembly.
+This means you replace the motor and transfer the used fuel pump sock, fuel sending unit, and hanger assembly.

 I found a factory service bulletin that sheds some light on why it happens and what you can do to solve the problem.
 I made a short video that reviews the technical bulletin and outlines a few steps you can take to reduce repeat failures.

 The technical service bulletin that explains the cause of the repeat failure of the Chevy fuel pump replacement unit covers all years from 1996 to 2003 and includes all of the pickup trucks.

 Also included is the Tahoe and suburban and their GMC counterparts such as the Sierra and Envoy.
 Oh and don't forget the Cadillac Escalade is also included.

 The problem is the connector on the vehicle side of the harness.
 In the online Chevrolet repair manual I use, a Tech Tip states, the connector should be replaced with the fuel pump assembly.

-Failure to replace the electrical connector on the harness side can sometimes cause an excessive voltage drop across the new fuel pump.
+This is fifteen dollars well spent.
+Failure to replace the electrical connector on the harness side can cause voltage spikes across the new fuel pump.
 Over time this can damage the part.

 Take a few extra minutes and replace the connector.
 In my own personal experience I've had no comebacks since using the new procedure.
 Give this fuel pump repair page a bookmark or share with a friend.
 Then visit the fix cars blog for more auto repair information.

 Get access to the specific repair procedures for your vehicle.
 Find wiring diagrams and tech tips along with parts and labor estimates.
 Bring your at home auto repairs to the next level with Mitchell Do it Yourself Auto Repair Information and Wiring Diagrams.